 Getting a Car Loan After Bankruptcy

-Getting a car loan after bankruptcy is possible, although you'll pay a bundle in interest and fees.
+While getting a car loan after bankruptcy is possible, you'll probably pay more in interest and fees.

 By , J.D.
 Wayne State University Law School

-Often people think bankruptcy will hurt their credit so much that they will never again be able to get a car loan or other credit.
+People often think bankruptcy will hurt their credit so much that they will never again be able to get a car loan or other form of credit.
 Fortunately, that's not the case.
-Many people emerge from bankruptcy and are able to finance a car.
-Be aware, however, that you'll likely pay high interest and fees.
+While a bankruptcy stays on your credit for up to seven years (Chapter 13) or ten years (Chapter 7), many people emerge from bankruptcy and are able to finance a car.
+However, be aware that you'll likely pay high interest and fees.
+Preapproval and shopping around are highly recommended.

 Timing Your Car Loan With Bankruptcy

-If you need a new car and cannot pay with cash, you will need to finance it.
-If you're in bankruptcy, you may have to wait until it's over to get a car loan, depending on whether you filed for Chapter 7 or Chapter 13.
+If you need a new car and can't pay with cash, you'll need to finance it.
+If you're in bankruptcy, you might have to wait until the bankruptcy is over to get a car loan, depending on whether you filed for Chapter 7 or Chapter 13.

 Chapter 7 bankruptcy.
 If you filed Chapter 7, you will need to wait until you receive your discharge.
 Chapter 7 cases typically only last four to six months.
 Once you have your discharge order, you can use that to show the car loan lender that your case is over.